xavierliancw/iOSDevelopment-Basics-Examination/README.md

 - [ ] Call this function on a background thread, and name the thread "weesnaw"
 - [ ] Consider using your function to fire off events for task "carambola"

+### Task "submission":
+- [ ] Merge branch "submission" into your project
+- [ ] Submit a pull request to incorporate your work into the "submission" branch
+- [ ] Pretend the work you're submitting is going straight to the App Store (in the sense that it's finalized and ready for anyone to use) (don't archive, or actually prep the repository for App Store review)

 ## Bonus Tasks:

 ### Task "strawberry":